-MDHB was the first healthcare organisation in the world to roll-out of the next-generation Miya Precision platform, a ground-breaking technology to meet the needs of healthcare interoperability requirements through the integration of data from any source.
+MDHB was the first healthcare organisation in the world to roll-out the next-generation Miya Precision platform, a ground-breaking technology to meet the needs of healthcare interoperability requirements through the integration of data from any source.

-The software has successfully integrated with five clinical information systems at MDHB, including WebPas, CareStream Radiology, Clinical Portal and Pathology.
+The software has successfully integrated with nine clinical information systems at MDHB, including WebPas, CareStream Radiology, Clinical Portal and Pathology.
 It delivers real-time patient flow information and bed management updates to MDHB staff and can be accessed by clinicians using an iPad at the bedside, workstation, and patient journey boards installed in each ward.

-Miya Precision also allows clinicians to view a patient’s admission history, demographics and test results at the bedside, in real-time.
+Miya Precision allows clinicians to view a patient’s admission history, demographics and test results at the bedside, in real-time.
 It also allows MDHB to add patient safety algorithms and apply artificial intelligence to improve patient outcomes.